ory/docs/docs/hydra/faq.md

 > After accepting the login, redirect to callback URL with the authorization
 > code directly (no redirect to consent URL at all)?

-You can not skip the
+You can't skip the
 [consent redirection](https://www.ory.sh/hydra/docs/concepts/consent#redirection-to-the-consent-endpoint),
 but you can accept the redirection to the redirect URL immediately.
-The user will not notice as this takes less than < 100ms.
+The user won't notice as this takes less than < 100ms.
 The example on how to skip the consent screen provides a good starting point:
 [Skipping Consent Screen](https://www.ory.sh/hydra/docs/guides/consent/#skipping-consent-screen).